Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 ### Push Image

-Now, we need to push the image to Snowflake.
+Next we need to push the image to Snowflake.
 From the same terminal window, run the following commands:

 Replace ***your-org-name*** and ***your-account-name*** with your organization and account name.
 If your account name contains an underscore (_), you will need to replace it with a dash (-) for the below commands.
 Otherwise, you may encounter an error similar to `Get "https:/v2/": http: no Host in request URL`.